 Activities such as active miles, making break times and lessons active and encouraging active travel help to enable pupils to be physically active while encouraging physical distancing.

+Telford & Wrekin Council have updated the Generic school risk assessment and detailed guidance to support the controls needed in the risk assessment that should be considered.

 Children’s social care, vulnerable and disadvantaged children and young people